Pyrdacor/Amberstar/FileSpecs/CharData.md

 Party members, NPCs and monsters.

+In contrast to Ambermoon, there is no distinct type for party members and NPCs.
+They are both just identified as person.
+The join percentage value actually specifies if the person can join the party or not.

 | Offset | Type                                | Name                         | Description                                                                                            |
 | ------ | ----------------------------------- | ---------------------------- | ------------------------------------------------------------------------------------------------------ |
 | 0000   | Word                                | Magic header                 | `00 ff`                                                                                                |